bees-hive/elegant-git/docs/commands.md

 # `init`
 Creates an empty Git repository or reinitialize an existing one.
 Then runs local repository configuration.

-# `acquire-repository`
-Clone a repository into a new directory.
-Then runs local repository configuration.

 # `add`
 Adds file contents to the index interactively.